-If there is significant concern regarding the quality of patient care, the residents and /or attending physicians should complete a Children's Hospital QA/I Safety Report or report it to the ASAP line.
-Based on its analysis of the severity of harm ranging from no harm to death, a response ranging from aggregating the data to an intense assessment and root cause analysis is performed.
+If there is a concern regarding the quality of patient care, the residents and /or attending physicians should complete a Children's Hospital QA/I Safety Report using the B-Safe reporting tool in Epic.
+Based on its analysis of the severity of harm ranging from no harm to death, a response ranging from aggregating the data to an intense assessment and root cause analysis is performed by the hospital QA/I Team.
 If a resident disagrees with an action of the supervisory fellow, they should voice their concern to the fellow.
-If the concern is not addressed to the satisfaction of the resident they should contact the attending physician.
-If a resident disagrees with an action of the attending physician, they should voice their concern to the attending physician.
-If the circumstances or events have the capacity to cause harm to a patient and the concern is not addressed, the resident should utilize the ASAP hotline which is investigated by the QA/I Department.
+If the concern is not addressed to the satisfaction of the resident, he/she should contact the attending physician.
+If a resident disagrees with an action of the attending physician, he/she should voice the concern to the attending physician.
+If the circumstances or events have the capacity to cause harm to a patient and the concern is not addressed, the resident should notify the administrator on call.
 The residents may also utilize other resources such as the chief residents and subspecialty faculty for consultations and assistance in patient care in times of disagreements with attending physicians.

-If any health care provider has a concern regarding the quality of care delivered by a resident physician, they should voice their concern to this resident.
-If the concern is not addressed satisfactorily, then the health care provider should ask their supervisor for an opinion of the situation.
-If the supervisor is in agreement that there is a safety concern, they should contact the attending physician.
+If any health care provider has a concern regarding the quality of care delivered by a resident physician, he/she should voice the concern to the resident.
+If the concern is not addressed satisfactorily, then the health care provider should call the fellow or attending physician directly.
+A B-Safe may also be filed, via Epic, for investigation by the QA/I Team.